JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 ---

+## 9. Future Work: Towards a Generalized Theory

+This study marks the beginning of our exploration into stable-tail sequences.

+**Initial observations suggest that the summation of Recurstable power sequences, $S_n = B_1^n + B_2^n$, also exhibits higher-order linear recurrence relations.**
+In my next paper, I plan to establish a **"Generalized Julian Theory"** to explain how these numbers interact.

+---

-## 9. Acknowledgments & Research Methodology
+## 10. Acknowledgments & Research Methodology

 1. **Original Discovery & Intellectual Property Right:** The core theoretical framework and mathematical insights presented in this study are the independent discoveries of Julian Wong.
 This encompasses the original derivation of the $5^n$ recursive pattern and its subsequent generalization into the $\{0, 1, 5, 6\}$ terminal stability logic.
 As the primary investigator, Julian Wong asserts full naming rights to the following established terminology: